DeanoBurrito/northport/docs/kernel/SystemCallList.md

 # 0x4* - Inter-Process Communication
 Two flavours of IPC are supported: discrete messages (or packets, mailbox style) and continuous streams (memory buffers style).
+Access to IPC is described using a 4bit integer, occupying bits 63:60 of the flags argument.
+The access list for an ipc endpoint can be modified using the `ModifyIpcConfig` system call.
+Ids can be either thread or process ids, with a process id allowing all it's threads the same access.
+They accept the following values:
+- `0`: No read/write allowed at all.
+Effectively disables this operation on the IPC endpoint.
+- `1`: Public.
+Any process can read or write to this endpoint.
+- `2`: Selected only.
+Only pre-approved process ids can access this endpoint.
+This list of ids starts empty and can be modified by the ModifyIpcConfig syscall.
+- `3`: Private.
+This forces 1-to-1 communication, only a single remote process can access this endpoint.

 For stream-based IPC, the server can start or stop a listener, while a number of clients can open or close connections to said server.
 Sending data is done using the read/write ipc syscalls.
 Streams are named, but as IPC subsystem is separate to the vfs there are no conflicts.
 This also means you cannot access IPC streams from the filesystem.